ruvnet/paris/README.md

 PARIS is inspired by other layered models such as the OSI model.
 The Open Systems Interconnection model (OSI model) is a conceptual model that "provides a common basis for the coordination of [ISO] standards development for the purpose of systems interconnection."
 In the OSI reference model, the communications between a computing system are split into seven different abstraction layers: Physical, Data Link, Network, Transport, Session, Presentation, and Application.

+## Do Robots Dream?
+Imagine how when you sleep, your brain goes into a state of dreaming, which is a kind of regenerative feedback loop.
+While you dream, your brain processes and restructures the information it has learned during the day, making connections and forming new neural pathways.
+This is how your brain builds and repairs itself, allowing you to learn and grow over time.

+Now, imagine if we could apply this same concept to computer systems and artificial intelligence.
+That's where PARIS comes in.
+PARIS is a framework for creating and optimizing machine learning models that can learn and improve over time through perpetual feedback loops.

+Just as your brain builds and repairs itself during dreaming, PARIS enables machines to fine-tune and optimize their performance by continually processing and analyzing data, making connections and forming new insights.
+This allows for more accurate predictions and better decision-making.

+PARIS achieves this through a layered model that includes a core model for data infrastructure, an AI API for managing communication sessions, AI applications for evaluation and feedback, and custom applications for specialized use cases.
+Additionally, the framework includes regenerative components such as code generators and self-improvement techniques.

+The AiTOML specification is a standard for organizing and managing the different components of the PARIS framework.
+It provides a clear and concise way to define the various layers, components, and parameters of the framework, making it easy to manage and optimize over time.

 ## Layers
 PARIS is a four-layered network model that consists of the following layers: